-Health care has become an increasingly publicized topic in the American news cycles.
+As another election season approaches, healthcare has once again become a politicized topic in the American news cycles.
 The bitterness in both sides’ rhetoric suggest little hope for reconciliation, especially given the foundational disagreement regarding the role of government.
-As a Christian inundated by social media, political headlines and talk shows, I confess that distinguishing whether my stances on health care are rooted in the Bible or something else becomes difficult.
+As a Christian inundated by social media, political headlines and talk shows, I confess that distinguishing whether my stances on healthcare are rooted in the Bible or something else becomes difficult.

 Christians are called to pursue the welfare of the city by seeking social justice and caring for the sick (Jeremiah 29:7, Micah 6:8, Matthew 25:36).